arthurjguerra/aws-certifications/solutions-architect-associate.md

     - You must create your own subnets, Internet Gateway, and NAT Gateway (if you need one.)
 - 1 Subnet = 1 AZ
 - Security Groups are stateful
+    - When you allow inbound traffic for a specific IP range, outbound traffic to the same IP range is automatically allowed
 - Network ACLs are stateless
+    - You need to allow both inbound and outbound traffic explicitly
 - No transitive peering
 - /16 is the largest CIDR you can attach to a VPC (65536 addresses), whereas /28 is the smallest
 - You can only have 1 internet gateway per VPC